mongodb-developer/security-basics-lab/README.md

 Use the provided Github Action, or deploy manually after building

-## Contributing

-As `main` is protected, submit a pull request to be reviewed.

-## Workshop Logic

-This workshop guides you through the following security concepts:

-1.  **Initial Setup and Network Security**: Learn how to set up your environment and configure network access to your MongoDB Atlas cluster.
-2.  **Authentication**: Explore different authentication methods, including username/password and X.509 certificate authentication.
-3.  **Role-Based Access Control (RBAC)**: Implement fine-grained access control using RBAC to manage user permissions.
-4.  **Queryable Encryption**: Discover how to encrypt data at rest and in transit while still being able to query it.

-Each section includes a challenge where you can apply what you've learned.
-Follow the instructions in each challenge to complete the tasks.

 ## Docusaurus

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-It's available on https://mongodb-developer.github.io/docusaurus-workshop/.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Instructions are available on https://mongodb-developer.github.io/docusaurus-workshop/.

 ### Disclaimer